precice/preeco-orga/guidelines/guidelines-adapters.md

 - M.1: Name of the target solver
 - M.2: URL of the adapter
 - M.3: License
-- M.4: Original developers (**TODO:** What does "original" mean?
-Who do we include?
-Do we include the institution?
-Which?)
-- M.5: Current maintainers, including contact information
+- M.4: Contact
-- M.6: How to cite (DOI or full information)
+- M.5: How to cite (DOI or full information)
-- M.7: Type of adapter (curated list: stand-alone, patch, integrated, ...)
+- M.6: Type of adapter (curated list: stand-alone, library, patch, integrated, ...)
-- M.8: Available versions (**TODO:** Is this supposed to be an extensive list?)

 ## Best practices